hyrodium/BasicBSpline.jl/docs/src/math.md

     \end{cases}
     \end{aligned}
     ```
-    If the denominator is ..
+    If the denominator is zero, then the term is assumed to be zero.

 !!! info "Thm.
 Basis of B-spline space"